jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 of the timeline with the dot plot illustrates the number of global contributors that have joined us over the 15\-year history of the report (broken out by year).
-3

 Table of
 contents
-1
-DBIR Masters Guide
-4
-Introduction

 6

-Summary of findings
+Wrap\-up

+Year in review

 7

+Appendices

+Appendix A: Methodology

+Appendix B: VERIS and Standards

+Appendix C: Changing Behavior

+Appendix D: U.S. Secret Service

+Appendix E: Ransomware Pays

+Appendix F: Contributing
+Organizations

+87

+89

+92

+93

+96

+98

+100

+102

+104

+1

+DBIR Master’s Guide

+Introduction

+Summary of findings

 2

-Results and Analysis
+Results and Analysis

-9
-Introduction
-10
-Actor
-11
-Actions
-14
-Assets
-17
-Attribute
-18
-Timeline
-20
+Introduction

+Actor

+Actions

+Assets

+Attribute

+Timeline

 3

-Incident Classification Patterns
+Incident Classification Patterns

-22
-Introduction
-23
+Introduction

-System Intrusion
+System Intrusion

-25
-Scratching the Surface
+Scratching the Surface

-31
-Social Engineering
+Social Engineering

-33
-Basic Web Application Attacks
+Basic Web Application Attacks

-36
-Miscellaneous Errors
+Miscellaneous Errors

-39
-Denial of Service
+Denial of Service

-41
-Lost and Stolen Assets
+Lost and Stolen Assets

-43
-Organic Free\-Range Data
+Organic Free\-Range Data
-45

 4

-Industries
+Industries

+Introduction

+Accommodation and Food Services

+Arts, Entertainment and Recreation

+Educational Services

+Financial and Insurance

+Healthcare

+Information

+Manufacturing

+Mining, Quarrying,
+and Oil \& Gas Extraction \+ Utilities

+Professional, Scientific
+and Technical Services

+Public Administration

+Retail

+Very Small Business

+5

+Regions

+Introduction

+Asia Pacific (APAC)

 49
-Introduction

 50

-Accommodation and Food Services
-53Arts, Entertainment and Recreation
+53

 55
-Educational Services

 57
-Financial and Insurance

 59
-Healthcare

 61
-Information

 63
-Manufacturing

 65
-Mining, Quarrying,
-and Oil \& Gas Extraction \+ Utilities

 67
-Professional, Scientific
-and Technical Services

 69
-Public Administration

 71
-Retail

 73
-Very Small Business

 75
-5
-Regions

 77
-Introduction

 78
-Asia Pacific (APAC)

 80

-Europe, Middle East and Africa (EMEA)
+Europe, Middle East and Africa (EMEA) 81

-81
-Northern America (NA)
+Northern America (NA)

+Latin America and the Caribbean

 83
-Latin America and the Caribbean

 85

+4

 6
-Wrap\-up
-87
-Year in review
-89

 7

-Appendices
-92
-Appendix A: Methodology
-93
-Appendix B: VERIS and Standards
-96
-Appendix C: Changing Behavior
-98
-Appendix D: U.S. Secret Service
-100
-Appendix E: Ransomware Pays
-102
-Appendix F: Contributing
-Organizations
-104
+9

+10

+11

+14

+17

+18

+20

+22

+23

+25

+31

+33

+36

+39

+41

+43

+45

-2022 DBIRTable of contents
+2022 DBIR Table of contents

+3

 01
-4

 DBIR
-Masters Guide
+Master’s Guide

-Hello, and welcome first\-time readers!Before you get started on the 2022 Data Breach Investigations Report (DBIR), it might be a good idea to take a look at this section first.
+Hello, and welcome first\-time readers!
+Before you get started on the 2022 Data Breach Investigations Report (DBIR), it might be a good idea to take a look at this section first.
 (For those of you who are familiar with the report, please feel free to jump over to the introduction).
-We have been doing this report for a while now, and we appreciatethat the verbiage we use can be a bit obtuse at times.
+We have been doing this report for a while now, and we appreciate that the verbiage we use can be a bit obtuse at times.
 We use very deliberate naming conventions, terms and definitions and spend a lot of time making sure we are consistent throughout the report.
 Hopefully this section will help make all of those more familiar.

 VERIS resources
-The terms threat actions, threat actors and varieties will be referenced often.
+The terms “threat actions,” “threat actors” and “varieties” will be referenced often.
 These are part of the Vocabulary for Event Recording and Incident Sharing (VERIS), a framework designed to allow for a consistent, unequivocal collection of security incident details.
 Here is how they should be interpreted:

 Threat actor: Who is behind the event?
-This could be the external bad guy that launches a phishing campaign or an employee who leaves sensitive documents in their seat back pocket.
+This could be the external “bad guy” that launches a phishing campaign or an employee who leaves sensitive documents in their seat back pocket.

 Threat action: What tactics (actions) were used to affect an asset?
 VERIS uses seven primary categories of threat actions: Malware, Hacking, Social, Misuse, Physical, Error and Environmental.
 Examples at a high level are hacking a server, installing malware, or influencing human behavior through a social attack.

-Variety: More specific enumerations of higher\-level categoriese.g classifying the external bad guy as an organized criminal group or recording a hacking action as SQL injection or brute force.
+Variety: More specific enumerations of higher\-level categories—e.g., classifying the external “bad guy” as an organized criminal group or recording a hacking action as SQL injection or brute force.

 Learn more here:

+• github.com/vz\-risk/dbir/tree/gh\-pages/2022 – DBIR facts, figures and

+figure data.

-github.comvz\-riskdbirtreegh\-pages2022 DBIR facts, figures and figure data. veriscommunity.net features information on the framework with examples and enumeration listings. github.comvz\-riskveris features information on the framework with examples and enumeration listings
+• veriscommunity.net features information on the framework with examples and

+enumeration listings.

+• github.com/vz\-risk/veris features information on the framework with examples

+and enumeration listings

 Incident vs. breach
 We talk a lot about incidents and breaches and we use the following
 definitions:

 Incident: A security event that compromises the integrity, confidentiality or availability of an information asset.

-Breach: An incident that results in the confirmed disclosurenot just potential exposureof data to an unauthorized party.
+Breach: An incident that results in the confirmed disclosure—not just potential exposure—of data to an unauthorized party.

 Industry labels
 We align with the North American
 Industry Classification System (NAICS)